HashiCraft/securing-kubernetes/docs/prepare_hack.md

 msf6 >
 ```

-Now that we are in the Metasploit console, lets verify that everything is running correctly.
+Now that we are in the Metasploit console, let's verify that everything is running correctly.

 ```shell
 msf6 > db_status